by

 Are You not the One who dried up the sea, the waters of the great deep; that made the depths of the sea a road for the redeemed to cross over?
 So the ransomed of the LORD shall return, and come to Zion with singing, with everlasting joy on their heads; they shall obtain joy and gladness, and sorrow and sighing shall flee away.

-Isaiah 55:12-13; 65:11-19 and many others show that yielding to God's purpose and being converted is the key to biblical joy, a fruit of God's Spirit.
-A son of God can suffer disappointment, persecution and sorrow from a multitude of sources in his life, but the joy of the Lord in him will always lift him over them because his joy is greater than any negative circumstance that might occur.
+Isaiah 55:12-13 and 65:11-19, among many other scriptures, show that yielding to God's purpose and being converted are keys to biblical joy, a fruit of God's Spirit.
+A son of God can suffer disappointment, persecution, and sorrow from a multitude of sources in his life, but the joy of the Lord in him will always lift him over them because his joy is greater than any negative situation that might occur.

 Biblical joy is bound up in our relationship with Him and our understanding of what is happening to our minds.
 We walk to the beat of a different drummer than this world because we understand God's overall purpose.
 We know we have been forgiven and have a place in His purpose because we now have His Spirit.
 No more life-changing experience can ever happen to a human than when God calls and understanding dawns.
 It forever alters our perspective on life itself and on the things we formerly trusted to give us satisfaction.